developerspoint-org/developerspoint.github.io/_posts/2021-01-18-Broadcasting-and-Iteration.md

 # NumPy Blog - 6

 Namaste Readers...🙏🙏
-Last week learnt Indexing and Slicing of NumPy Arrays [Here is the Link for the previous week's Blog in case if you have missed it](https://blog.developerspoint.org/Indexing-And-Slicing-of-NumPy-Arrays/).
+Last week we learnt Indexing and Slicing of NumPy Arrays [Here is the Link for the previous week's Blog in case if you have missed it](https://blog.developerspoint.org/Indexing-And-Slicing-of-NumPy-Arrays/).
 In this Blog we are going to perceive about......

 1. Broadcasting
 2. Iterating over ndarrays